Lab 6: Applying Functional Programming with Purrr to Models

 # ℹ 2,895 more rows

 But… q.value???
 What are you on about???
-Here is a nice primer on “How does multiple testing correction work?”
+For a nice primer on how multiple testing correction works, please read this article by Noble (2009)!

 Recap

-If you understandbly by now, have lost a bit of overview of what is going on, let’s just re-iterate.
+If you (understandably by now) have lost a bit of overview of what is going on, let’s just re-iterate.

 2. We are interested in investigating what genes are significantly up-/down-regulated between the patients with- and without early metastasis

-4. Then pivotted the data, so we could work per gene (The gene-variable)
+4. Then pivoted the data, so we could work per gene (The gene variable)

 8. Lastly, we extracted the model parameters, corrected for multiple testing and added and indicator for significant findings